 - Let cool 5-10 minutes

-So that’s a little sneak peek into our life on the lake.
+So that’s a little peek into our life on the lake and a bonus grain-free and refined sugar-free zucchini brownie recipe too.
 It’s not terribly riveting, but that’s exactly how we like it!